Vanilla Islands

-Vanilla Islands (French: Les Îles Vanille) is an affiliation of the islands of Seychelles, Madagascar, Réunion (France), Mauritius, Comoros and Mayotte (France) in the Indian Ocean to form a new travel destination brand.
-Founded on August 4, 2010 at La Réunion, the aim of the co-operation is to pool forces and market the region as a combined tourism destination, rather than market each island individually as was done in the past.
+Vanilla Islands (French: Les Îles Vanille) is an affiliation of the islands of Seychelles, Madagascar, Réunion (France), Mauritius, Comoros and Mayotte (France) in the Indian Ocean formed as a joint travel destination brand.
+Founded on 4 August 2010 in La Réunion, the aim of the co-operation is to pool resources and market the region as a combined tourism destination, rather than market each island individually as was done previously; its name stemming from the historically significant cultivation of Vanilla beans amongst its member states.